h2non/ng-exam/README.md

 - [Angular Overview](http://glennstovall.com/blog/2013/06/27/angularjs-an-overview/)
 - [Angular Testing Guide](http://docs.angularjs.org/guide/dev_guide.unit-testing)

-## Evaluation criteria
+## Evaluation

+### Code peer review

+If it's possible, the implementation should be evaluated performing a code peer review by the both parts, giving the possibility to the candidate to explain his implementation desicisions

+### Criteria

-The order is irrelevant
+The order is not relevant

 - Requirements satisfied
 - Design patterns and separation of concerns